5 Best Personal Loans for Contractors

 When It Works

-Variable-rate loans can be great for you as a contractor if you get lump sum payments irregularly, as long as you have a stable financial cushion.
+Variable-rate loans can be great for you as a contractor and business owner if you get lump sum payments irregularly as your net income, as long as you have a stable financial cushion.
 That way, if interest rates rise and you need to pay back the loan quickly, you don't have to wait until your next check comes in.

 3. A Personal Line of Credit